-Reports had INITIAL REPORT DATES from December 31, 2009 through March 31, 2018.
-The eligible sample for this figure was 854,580 EVENT TYPES, all of which are shown in this figure.
+Reports had INITIAL REPORT DATES from December 31, 2009 through December 12, 2019.
 The total number of EVENT TYPES is less than the total shown in the Data Submission Summary module after application of exclusions and suppression of the Healthcare-Associated Infection and Venous Thromboembolism EVENT TYPES (please see the second Technical Note below for details).
 Reports could be associated with more than one EVENT TYPE.
-Percentages sum to 100 within each row, but the sum of percentages may not total 100 due to rounding.
+Percentages sum to 100% within each row, but the sum of percentages may not total 100% due to rounding.